-You are an eligible producer if, at all times during the tax year, you have an annual productive capacity of not more than 30 million gallons of any type of alcohol.
+You are an eligible small ethanol producer if, at all times during the tax year, you have an annual productive capacity of not more than 30 million gallons of any type of alcohol.

-For a partnership, trust, or S corporation, the gallon limits apply at both the entity level and the partner, beneficiary, or shareholder level.
+For a partnership, trust, or S corporation, the 15- and 30-million gallon limits apply at both the entity level and the partner, beneficiary, or shareholder level.